 There you have it.
 While there were more aspects of this product that were designed to make our first roll-out loveable, not just viable, my point is this: If we can, quite literally, elicit love at first “sight” with a product designed to manage the not-so-cuddly issue of diabetic eye disease, you can do it, too.

 Still curious how we did it?
 Here are a “few” of the boxes we checked.

-Laurence McCahill and Brian de Haaff, both leaders in the minimum loveable product movement, have outlined their insight on how to get from viable to loveable.
+Laurence McCahill and Brian de Haaff, both leaders in the minimum lovable product movement, have outlined their insight on how to get from viable to lovable.
 As we developed mVT, almost every one of these questions were asked and boxes were checked in the ideation and development process.

 - Assuming you know you have a darn good idea, before you start thinking about developing your next product, think “loveable.”
 Before you invest one minute in development, ask yourself Brian de Haaff’s seven questions and check the boxes in what I affectionately call the lovability litmus test:

 - Are you relatively sure that it’s never been done before?